 When an organisation introduces agile, it is not uncommon for there to be a mass rollout of Agile Fundamentals training, where the role of the Product Owner is positioned as being an empowered business person who is colocated with and 100% dedicated to work with the agile team.
-This sounds wonderful in theory, but when we start to scale this begins to get tricky.
+This sounds wonderful in theory, but when we start to scale, this begins to get tricky.

 I once worked for an organisation that had a policy whereby you were only allowed to run your project agile if the business made a product owner 80% available to the project.
-Of course, the business wasn’t silly, they knew how to get around this constraint - either find someone in their department who isn’t adding a whole lot of value and allocate them to support the agile team or hire a contractor off the street and have them fill the role of Agile Product Owner.
+Of course, the business wasn’t silly; they knew how to get around this constraint - either find someone in their department who isn’t adding a whole lot of value and allocate them to support the agile team or hire a contractor off the street and have them fill the role of Agile Product Owner.
 Problem solved!

 As we begin to scale agile, the pressure on the business to provide more and more product owners exacerbates the situation.
 As much as we might want it to be the case, most businesses don’t have a small army of people just waiting for a scrum team to come and adopt them.
-The Scaled Agile Framework (SAFe) has historically attempted to address this capacity constraint by allocating members of the development organisation to the product owner role and adding the role of the Product Manager, who reports into the business and is effectively the product owner for the Agile Release Train (ART), the team of agile teams.
-In SAFe the Product Management is also empowered to ensure the dedicated ART budget is being invested in the right features.
+The Scaled Agile Framework (SAFe) has historically attempted to address this capacity constraint by allocating members of the development organisation to the product owner role and adding the role of the Product Manager, who reports to the business and is effectively the product owner for the Agile Release Train (ART), the team of agile teams.
+In SAFe, Product Management is also empowered to ensure the dedicated ART budget is invested in the right features.

-Over the years since I first used this model, I have found many other ARTs have facing similar challenges with respect to the availability of business product owners and the allocation of dedicated ART budgets.
+Over the years since I first used this model, I have found many other ARTs have faced similar challenges with respect to the availability of business product owners and the allocation of dedicated ART budgets.
 The feature owner model has often come in handy in these situations.
 Sometimes the Feature Owner is more like a Product Owner for a specific feature, collocated with the team and able to provide a large proportion of their time to the team while their feature is being developed.
 In other scenarios, the Feature Owner is supported by a product owner who is a member of the agile team.
-When working with ARTs in the Digital domain, the role of Feature Owner has often been played by someone from the business unit funding the feature, while someone from the channel team plays product owner.
-This enables the commercial decisions regarding scope to be retained by the funding business unit while still enabling those responsible for the channel’s customer experience to ensure consistency.
+When working with ARTs in the Digital domain, the role of Feature Owner has often been played by someone from the business unit funding the feature, while someone from the channel team plays the product owner.
+This enables the commercial decisions regarding scope to be retained by the funding business unit while enabling those responsible for the channel’s customer experience to ensure consistency.
 In some cases, I have used this model to augment the technical product owner as advocated in SAFe.

 So, while technically, there is no such thing as a Feature Owner, perhaps there is a place for such a role in some circumstances.
 In my experience appointing a Feature Owner provides a pragmatic solution to some of the challenges we face when Scaling Agile.
-In most cases, it does not replace the need for each team to have a product owner, instead the addition of the Feature Owner augments the Product Owner and strengthens the connection between the business and the agile teams.
+In most cases, it does not replace the need for each team to have a product owner; instead, the addition of the Feature Owner augments the Product Owner and strengthens the connection between the business and the agile teams.
 I like to think of the Feature Owner model as prioritising access to the right people over more access to the wrong people.